akimwong/akimwong/articles/summaries/dataScience/Readme.md

 (Here’s to making this next year productive, satisfying, and all-around beneficial)

 ## 1. Sign up for an online class
-- Data science is an ever-changing field.
+- `Data science is an ever-changing field`.
 As a result, you need to stay on top of your game.
 - If you’re unwilling to keep up with and learn the latest technologies, you’ll be quickly left behind in `an industry that waits for no one`.
 - So please, sign up for an online class, go through a detailed YouTube tutorial, learn a new technique on Kaggle, do SOMETHING.